-The board of directors of the Company (the "Board") has adopted a written code of business conduct and ethics (the "Code").
+The Board has adopted a written code of business conduct and ethics (the "Code").
 A copy of the Code may be obtained by contacting the Company at the address on the cover of this AIF.
 Alternatively, a copy of the Code can be found on the Company's website at www.newpacificmetals.com.
 When proposed transactions or agreements in which directors or officers may have an interest, material or not, are presented to the Board, the directors are required to disclose any such interest and the persons who have such an interest are excluded from all discussion on the matter and are not permitted to vote on the proposal.
 All such interests in transactions or agreements involving senior Management are dealt with by the Board, regardless of apparent immateriality.